tematres/TemaTres-Vocabulary-Server/readme.md

 Tematres has the following system requirements:
  * HTTP server (with mod_rewrite enabled)
  * MySQL version 5.0 or greater (or mariaDB)
- * PHP scripting language version 5.4 or higher (7.4 tested)
+ * PHP scripting language version from 5.4 to 8.0 (8.1 tested)
+ * PHP modules: cURL, php-xml

 ### Installation
 1. Unpack TemaTres in your web document root (i.e. /var/www/tematres/)